 For more information about these standard please visit the Ministry of Community and Social Services website

-The City of Guelph is committed to providing quality goods and services which are accessible to all persons we serve; with this in mind we welcome your feedback, questions about the City’s assistive devices and requests for City of Guelph public documents in an alternate format.
-Please contact the Accessibility Services at [email protected] or by calling 519-822-1260 x 2670
+The City of Guelph is committed to providing quality goods and services which are accessible to all persons we serve; with this in mind we welcome your feedback, Questions about the City’s assistive devices and requests for City of Guelph public documents in an alternate format.
+Please contact the Accessibility Services at [email protected] or by calling 519-822-1260 extension 2670

 Guelph Accessibility Advisory Committee

 Each year Guelph City Council appoints community members to sit on the Guelph Accessibility Advisory Committee (GAAC).
 The role of the GAAC is to provide vision and direction to staff and Council regarding the removal of barriers that exist within Municipal services, practices and programs.

 Training required for City suppliers of goods and services

 Businesses and individuals that the City of Guelph has contracted to provide goods or services to City customers must ensure that these employee are trained and prepared to provide accessible customer service as well as the requirements in the Integrated Accessibility Standards Regulation related to the supplier’s duties as outlined in the Accessibility for Ontarians with Disabilities Act (2005).
 There are training resources that can be used at no charge.